djiang9001/sound_project/README.md

 These were built with Windows 10.0.17763.0 SDK.
 PortAudio was built with support for MME, DirectSound, WASAPI, WDM/KS, but not ASIO (see http://portaudio.com/docs/v19-doxydocs/compile_windows.html for more info on building PortAudio for Windows).
 PDCurses was built following instructions here: https://github.com/wmcbrine/PDCurses/blob/master/wincon/README.md.
 I used the precompiled FFTW .dll files from http://www.fftw.org/install/windows.html.

-If you want to build it yourself, the provided .sln file can be used to open the project with Microsoft Visual Studio with relative paths set up.
+If you want to build it yourself, the provided .sln file can be used to open the project with Microsoft Visual Studio with relative paths set up, so you can just use the "Build Solution" button.